 What happens when my home becomes vacant?Our first concern with your empty home is: "What is needed to place a new tenant into your home as soon as possible?”
 We know that every day a home sits empty is a wasted opportunity and a non-recoverable cost.
-A “For Rent” sign is placed in front of the property usually after the 30 day notice is received from the tenant.
-It is not uncommon for us to re-rent a home before it becomes vacant.
 When the property becomes vacant, it is inspected by a property manager and digitally photographed.
 From the information gathered at the home and using the photos, we will determine what needs to be done to re-rent the home and what repairs are chargeable to the prior tenant’s security deposit.
 We will also review with you any updates or repairs that we feel will be needed to attract a quality tenant.

 Can I exclude smokers, pets, or children?Mega Agent Rental Management Properties generally prohibits smoking in the interest of protecting your investment.

 Tenants with pets are a large majority of the market for rental homes.
 Pet owners are not a protected class, but allowing pets increases the number of potential renters.
 We charge tenants with pets $350 per pet with a maximum of 2 pets per home.
 This is a "fee" not a "deposit" so the fee is non-refundable to the tenant.
 If you feel very strongly about not allowing pets, we will agree not to show your property to anyone with pets.
+Keep in mind that under Federal Fair Housing and Americans with Disabilities Act laws, you must allow legitimate service and emotional support animals to reside in the home.
+Additionally, you can never charge any fees or extra rent for legitimate service and emotional support animals.
 Children are under the protected class of "familial status. " It is not possible or legal to discriminate against anyone with children.